José Evangelista: Life and career

 Born in Valencia on 5 August 1943, Evangelista began his professional training at the University of Valencia where he studied computer science for seven years and earned a degree in that subject in 1967.
 At the same time he pursued music courses at the Valencia Conservatory and earned a premier prix in music composition there in 1967.
 His most influential teacher at that school was Vicente Asencio who taught harmony, composition, and orchestration.

 In 1969 Evangelista moved to Canada and settled in the city of Montreal.
 From 1970 to 1973 he was a pupil of André Prévost at the Université de Montréal where he earned a Master of Music in composition.
 In 1974, he attended the Darmstädter Ferienkurse for contemporary music, and returned in 1984 when he was named a composer-in-residence.
 In the autumn of 1974 he entered the graduate music program at McGill University to study composition with Bruce Mather; he earned a Doctor of Music in 1984.
 From 1979 he taught on the music faculty of the Université de Montréal; among his students were composers Simon Bertrand, Analia Llugdar, Samy Moussa and Ana Sokolovic.
 He installed a workshop of Balinese Gamelan music at the university.
 He held the teaching position until 2009.

 Evangelista was active in Canada with the Traditions musicales du monde, a concert society dedicated to promoting non-Western music which he helped found.
 He developed an interest in the music and culture of Southeast Asia, and a number of his compositions reflect that interest.
 To pursue studies in this music, he lived in Indonesia during the summers of 1976 and 1980 and in Burma during the summer of 1986 where he studied the Javanese gamelan and Burmese piano.
 He was made composer-in-residence at the Akademi Musik Indonesia in Yogyakarta in 1986.
-In 1993 and 1994, he was composer-in-residence with the Orchestre symphonique de Montréal.
+In 1993 and 1994, he was composer-in-residence with the Montreal Symphony Orchestra.

 Evangelista died on 10 January 2023, at age 79.